junweitea/cyberdefenders/100-Sysinternals.md

 > AmcacheParser.exe -f Amcache.hve -i --csv 101amcache.csv
 ```
 After parsing the amcache.hve, you would have all files below

 ![qn3a](https://github.com/user-attachments/assets/e520805d-1fef-4eda-8e85-c0cd66e77e16)

 Therefore you just have to view the data in **UnassociatedFileEntries** ANDDDD we found the answer!
 ![qn3](https://github.com/user-attachments/assets/4397c0c0-181f-4927-aba9-0c0daba807db)

 ### Question 4: What is the malware's family?
-Since you already have the SHA1 hash of the malware we should just utilise open-source research by inputing the hash into virustotal ANDDD we found the answer! *(Malware family normally is a unique name/title to group malwares based on their common characteristics and tactics, techniques and procedures (TTP))*
+Since you already have the SHA1 hash of the malware we should just utilise open-source research by inputing the hash into virustotal ANDDD we found the answer! *(Malware family normally is a unique name/title to group malwares based on their common characteristics and tactics, techniques and procedures (TTP)) || Some tips is that normally malware family name is very unique and special such as WannaCry, RedLiner or AgentTelsa*

 ![qn4](https://github.com/user-attachments/assets/3222c1d3-0a08-4f8a-bdf5-c56d88efbeca)

 *(Just to add on, one of my favourite method to lookup for malware family is using https://bazaar.abuse.ch/browse/ !
 This website contains malware database which you can map your malware or submit hash to look for more information about that malware or search for malware family in it!)*